Part Four: The $10,000 Question

 We were both perplexed by this, not sure if Dad decided to store all his stuff somewhere else, with one of his many girlfriends perhaps?
 His house was small, maybe he had a secret storage unit somewhere?
 He could be incredibly candid and open, and at other times paranoid, evasive, and secretive.

 Now I had the answer.
 Somehow, all my father's belongings ended up with Ted.
-I knew that Ted and my father became friends despite the debts, and Ted had helped me greatly when I visited my sick father in the nursing home in Porterville.
+I knew that Ted and my father became friends despite the debts and the big falling out they'd had in the 1980s, and Ted had helped me greatly when I visited my sick father in the nursing home in Porterville.
 But I wondered if the boxes were taken as collateral, and then ended up with Ted's children.

 Ted had recently died, and I knew he'd invested in my Dad's work, "The Encyclopedia of Folk Music."
 Back when I was a teenager, I was mortified that my father was in so deep to Ted, who'd been Porterville's mayor.
 Maybe the surviving kids thought the project was going to make money eventually.
 Early on, it became clear to me the "Encyclopedia" manuscript was probably never going to be published, and it wasn't something I was desperate to have.
 I wanted the personal stuff, which was only valuable to me and my siblings.